dorkodu/sage/sage.md

 >   #### What sort of protocol is Sage?
 >
 >   Simply a protocol is a set of agreements about how to do something.
-Sage can be called as a **standard, approach, specification, protocol** etc. We just wanted to create a specified, structural way for building and designing a data exchange layer *(like an API)*.
+Sage can be called as a **standard, approach, specification, protocol** etc. We just wanted to create a specified, structural way for building and designing APIs.

 ## <a name="4.1">4.1</a> Entity